-While we can’t eliminate development/QA or increase customer learning during those stages, we can shorten the cycle time from requirements to release so we get to the learning parts faster.
+While we can’t eliminate development/QA or increase customer learning during those stages, we can shorten the cycle time from requirements to release to get to the learning parts faster.
 That is exactly what Continuous Deployment does.

 I’ve written about my transition from a traditional development process to Continuous Deployment as a case-study on Eric Ries’ Startup Lessons Learned blog.
 The key concept in Continuous Deployment is switching from large batch sizes to small batch sizes.
-For me that meant switching from releasing every 2 weeks to releasing every day.
-You can’t always build a feature in a day but you get good at building features incrementally and deploying non-user facing feature first.
-The result was an immediate and noticeable improvement in cycle time, an acceleration in feedback, and most importantly more time for non-product development activities like learning.
+For me, that meant switching from releasing every two weeks to releasing every day.
+You can’t always build a feature in a day, but you get good at building features incrementally and deploying non-user-facing features first.
+The result was an immediate and noticeable improvement in cycle time, an acceleration in feedback, and, most importantly, more time for non-product development activities like learning.

-But even with a streamlined product development flow, how do you make sure you’re actually building what customers want and not simply cranking out features faster.
+But even with a streamlined product development flow, how do you ensure you’re actually building what customers want and not simply cranking out features faster?

 Here are some rules I use: